 Played completely straight by the Red Ribbon Army's Colonel Violet, who in the anime flat-out murders several of her own men in cold blood to distance herself slightly from a pursuing crocodile and spends her remaining time in the series stealing huge quantities of money.
 Not only is she one of the only three major officers to survive the events of the saga, she escapes without taking so much as a punch.

 Beers from Dragon Ball Z: Battle of Gods is another straight example.
-While he's friendlier and less evil than Frieza, Cell, or Buu, still gets away with some unpleasant actions: cruelly used King Vegeta's head as a footstool in front of his own son Prince Vegeta while making him treat him to an Eight-Course Banquet, knowing that he is much weaker than him and with no posibility of defense, ordered Frieza to destroy the planet of the Saiyans, and has been responsible for numerous genocides throughout the universe.
+While he's friendlier and less evil than Frieza, Cell, or Buu, still gets away with some unpleasant actions.
+He cruelly used King Vegeta's head as a footstool in front of his own son Prince Vegeta while making him treat him to an Eight-Course Banquet, knowing that he is much weaker than him and with no posibility of defense, and has been responsible for numerous genocides throughout the universe.

 In Axis Powers Hetalia: Paint it, White!, the Pictonians nearly get away with converting almost all of Earth into their species, and only only are convinced to reverse it all after Italy amuses them by drawing faces on them.
 Of course, given that the Pictonians vastly outnumber the nations and have them all outgunned, just getting the Pictonians to undo their damage and leave was probably the best to be hoped for.